Skip to main content

 gemini -v

 You should see a version number like 0.4.0 or higher.
-If you see this, installation is successful! ✓
+If you see this, you're ready! ✓

 Authentication & First Launch